vuejs/v2.vuejs.org/src/guide/render-function.md

 ## `createElement` Arguments

-The second thing you'll have to become familiar with is how to use template features in the `createElement` function:
+The second thing you'll have to become familiar with is how to use template features in the `createElement` function.
+Here are the arguments that `createElement` accepts:

 ``` js
 // @returns {VNode}